ChanJeunlam/GEOG497-SP22/Roar/README.md

 4. Click the blue `Launch` button.
 5. This will take you to a waiting page while your Jupyter session waits to launch.
 Once it’s ready to go, click the blue `Connect to Jupyter Server` link which will launch a JupyterLab interface.

-## Use Jupyter to install a conda environment with the necessary packages for our work:
+## Step 3 - Use Jupyter to install a conda environment with the necessary packages for our work:

 1. Launch a Terminal by clicking the Terminal icon or go to File -> New Terminal.
 2. Clone this github repository by copying/pasting the following into the terminal: